Quickstart: Create and deploy a Copilot Studio copilot

 Explore the home page

-Microsoft Copilot Studio has an app-level home page, listing all your copilots.
-On this page you can create a new copilot, view recent copilots, and access learning resources like videos, documentation, and learning paths.
+Copilot Studio has an app-level home page, listing your recently accessed copilots.
+On this page you can create a new copilot, view recent copilots, and access learning resources like documentation and learning paths.

 In the navigation menu, select Copilots to open the Copilots page.
 All copilots you create in a given environment appear here.
 In your list of copilots, you can see metadata such as owner, when it was last published, and who last modified the copilot.